Last Updated on November 21, 2022

 Is it Cheaper to Rekey or Replace Locks?

 Rekeying your locks is always cheaper than buying new locks.
-You can save up to 10X by rekeying rather than buying new locks because you are not replacing the door hardware.
+You can save up to 10X by rekeying existing door hardware rather than buying new locks, because you are not replacing the door hardware.
 The savings becomes more substantial as the number of locks increases.
-To save the most money take your locks into a locksmith shop near you.
-By doing so, you avoid the cost of a service call to your home or business.
+To save the most money take your locks into a locksmith shop near you, you’ll avoid the cost of a service call.

 To understand how lock rekeying works, you need to have a little knowledge of how a lock cylinder is put together.
 Although every lock is a bit different, most common home and business locks have the same basic parts.